The Trail Braking Page

 The trail braking cornering procedure refers to applying the brakes normally and tapering, or trailing, brake pressure beyond the entrance of a curve or turn-in point.

-Next, consider reading Cornering Confidence: The Formula for 100% Control in Curves book (the trail braking how-to guide) and/or taking an on-road cornering coaching tour based off the book.
+Next, consider reading Cornering Confidence: The Formula for 100% Control in Curves book (the trail braking how-to guide) and/or attending a Trail Braking Camp based off the book.

 Next, watch these trail braking videos in a special playlist.
 The first two videos are short and directly to the point.
 Trail Braking Tips playlist on YouTube (top left icon shows all playlist videos):